 The UAE’s free zones – the Dubai International Financial Centre (DIFC) and the Abu Dhabi Global Markets (ADGM) – do not have specific cyber security laws.
 However, the DFSA (a regulator in the DIFC) and the ADGM have signed memorandums of understanding with the Telecommunications Regulatory Authority (TRA) to cooperate in the aim of preventing cyber crimes.
 In addition, the UAE Central Bank has recently announced that it will be setting up a department dedicated to cyber crime.

 Under Article 31 of the UAE Constitution, the right of confidentiality of communication is entrenched.
-There is no federal data protection law in the UAE, and there is no single national data protection regulator.
-Instead, there are various UAE Federal Laws that contain provisions relating to privacy and protection of personal data including the Penal Code, the Cyber Crimes Law and some sector specific laws discussed below.
+There is neither federal data protection law in the UAE, nor a single national data protection regulator.
+Instead, there are various UAE Federal Laws that contain provisions relating to privacy and protection of personal data including the Penal Code, the Cyber Crimes Law and some sector-specific laws discussed below.
 The DIFC and ADGM have their own comprehensive data protection laws and data protection regulators.
 In addition, Dubai Healthcare City (another free zone) also maintains its own data protection system.
 The data protection regulations in these free zones are generally consistent with laws in other developed jurisdictions.

-On 10 January 2017, the TRA issued consumer protection regulations that require telecom companies in the UAE to take all reasonable measures to prevent the unauthorised disclosure or use of a subscriber’s information, including which includes their personal details, service usage, call/message records, payment history and credit rating.
+On 10 January 2017, the TRA issued consumer protection regulations that require telecoms companies in the UAE to take all reasonable measures to prevent the unauthorised disclosure or use of a subscriber’s information, which includes their personal details, service usage, call/message records, payment history and credit rating.
 Disclosure is permitted where the subscriber has consented, or is required, to disclose to law enforcement agencies any such information which might aid criminal investigations.
-A subscriber’s consent can be recorded in their contract provided they have a right to subsequently opt-out.
+A subscriber’s consent can be recorded in their contract provided they have a right to subsequently opt out.

 Guidance for UAE companies